awsdocs/amazon-ec2-user-guide/doc_source/ec2-lamp-amazon-linux-2022.md

 ## Troubleshoot<a name="lamp-troubleshooting-2022"></a>

-This section offers suggestions for resolving common problems you may encounter while setting up a new LAMP server\.
+This section offers suggestions for resolving common problems you might encounter while setting up a new LAMP server\.

 ### I can't connect to my server using a web browser<a name="is_apache_on_2022"></a>